schubergphilis/terraform-aws-mcaf-avm/README.md

 More complete usage information can be found in the underlying [terraform-aws-mcaf-workspace module README](https://github.com/schubergphilis/terraform-aws-mcaf-workspace#team-access).

+> [!WARNING]
-Note: the team should already exist, this module will not create it for you.
+> The team should already exist, this module will not create it for you.

 ## AWS SSO Configuration